The web is full of nonsense about various photographic matters. Most of it is evangelical rubbish, some of it is old-fashioned misinformation.

 Even in 16-bit, there is still destruction – but it’s invisible to the human eye.

-Recent generations of Raw processing programs such as ACR and Lightroom allow Jpeg editing as well as Raw.
+Raw processing programs such as ACR and Lightroom allow Jpeg editing as well as Raw.

-Since then, we have heard cries of “Halleluia!
-I can fix my Jpeg White Balance and Exposure problems!”
+So I hear people cry "Hallelujah!
+I can fix my Jpeg White Balance and Exposure problems!"

 I drive a humble Holden hatchback.
 I could get it serviced at a BMW dealership – would that make it a luxury car?
 Of course not.